symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

 .. note::

-    The path where uglifyjs is installed may vary depending on your system.
+    The path where UglifyJs is installed may vary depending on your system.
-    To find out where npm stores the bin folder, you can use the following
+    To find out where npm stores the ``bin`` folder, you can use the following
     command:

     .. code-block:: bash